tensorflow/transform/docs/api_docs/python/tft/apply_buckets_with_interpolation.md

 linearly interpolated within their respective bucket ranges.
 Finally, the interpolated values are normalized to the range [0, 1].
 Values that are less than or equal to the lowest boundary, or greater than or equal to the highest boundary, will be mapped to 0 and 1 respectively.
+NaN values will be mapped to the middle of the range (.5).

 This is a non-linear approach to normalization that is less sensitive to outliers than min-max or z-score scaling.
 When outliers are present, standard